Self-Service BI Governance in Power BI

 If your organization is in the Ad-Hoc stage, the first three actions are:

-1. Appoint a governance owner: One person (not a committee) who is accountable for Power BI governance.
-This person needs executive backing and dedicated time.
+1. Appoint a governance owner: One person (not a committee) accountable for Power BI governance with executive backing

-2. Certify your top 5 datasets: Identify the 5 datasets that drive the most critical business decisions.
-Put them through the certification process.
-Publish them with gold badges.
-Direct all users to these datasets first.
+2. Certify your top 5 datasets: The 5 datasets driving the most critical business decisions, published with gold badges

-3. Implement workspace naming conventions: Define the convention, rename existing workspaces, and enforce the convention for all new workspace requests through a simple approval process.
+3. Implement workspace naming conventions: Define the convention, rename existing workspaces, enforce for all new workspace requests

 These three actions take 2-4 weeks and provide the foundation for everything else in this guide.